stuerp/foo_midi/docs/README.md

 This player uses the [libMT32Emu](https://github.com/munt/munt) library to emulated the [Roland MT-32, CM-32L and LAPC-I synthesiser modules](https://en.wikipedia.org/wiki/Roland_MT-32).

-### FMMIDI (yuno) (Built-in)
+### FMMIDI (yuno) (Built-in, FM Synthesis)

 [FMMIDI](https://web.archive.org/web/20120823072908/http://milkpot.sakura.ne.jp/fmmidi/index.html) emulates the [Yamaha YM2608 (OPNA)](https://en.wikipedia.org/wiki/Yamaha_YM2608) FM synthesis sound chip.

 It requires a text file that specifies the programs or instrument definitions.
-A Programs.txt file is installed with the component in component directory.
+A default **Programs.txt** file is installed with the component in component directory.
+This file can be overriden by selecting a different one on the **MIDI Player / Paths** preferences page.

 ### BASSMIDI (Built-in)